ethereum/EIPs/SIPS/sip-35.md

    - issueLimit: Maximum amount of sETH that can be issued by the EtherCollateral contract.
 Default 5000
    - issuanceRatio: Collaterization ratio.
 Default 150%
    - issueFeeRate: Minting for creating the loan.
 Default 50 bips.
    - openLoanClosing: Boolean to allow anyone to close the loans with sETH.

 #### Functions
 ##### `CreateLoan() payable` function
 - Require sETH to mint does not exceed cap
+- Require openLoanClosing to be false
  - Issue sETH to c-ratio
  - Charge minting fee in sETH (or ETH?)
  - Store Loan: account address, creation timestamp, sETH amount issued